Buttar Kalan, Moga: Administration

 Buttar Kalan village is administrated by a sarpanch who is elected representative of the village.
 As of 2019, Buttar village comes under the Nihal Singh Wala assembly constituency and Faridkot parliamentary constituency.
 Moga is the nearest town to Buttar for all major economic activities.
-Currently due to the population size, Buttar village elects 2 sarpanchs for Dhillon patti and Bhullar patti.
+Currently due to the population size, Buttar village elects 2 sarpanchs for Dhillon patti and Bhullar patti.There are many famous names that come from this Village.
+A world renown Dermatologist Dr. Shaminder Dhillon belongs to this Village.

 Culture and People

 Punjabi is the mother tongue as well as the official language of the village, predominated by the Jatt people of the Buttar village.
 Genetic studies conducted of this area confirm steady amounts of West Asian ancestry and detectable levels of Dravidian influences in the population.
 As in other parts of Punjab, skin color ranges from almost white to almost black in Buttar, however, the most common skin colors are medium brown and dark brown.
 Exposure to the sun accounts for the darker complexion of Jat farmworkers.
 As a rule, the hair color is almost always dark brown and frequently curly in texture, but traces of blondism in hair and eye color are present in small percentages.
 Most of the population is Sikh and Hindu, with few Muslim families.
+The village is also associated with several notable individuals.
+These include Dr. Shaminder Dhillon, a world renowned dermatologist known for his work in the field of skin health, and Gurinder Dhillon, a marine and mechanical engineer.
+Gagandeep Sra is another famous personality known for her dedication to community service.
+All of them are recognized for their professional contributions internationally.